emilyyf/opi/README.md

 Simplest possible financial tracker for my personal use.

-I'm starting with a Dioxus-based interface because I thought the project was cool and wanted to give it a try.
-This will probably be changed later tho.
+This will be just an api that could be used with different frontends.